FluffinPuffin/arco/README.md

 | Premium + QR | test.both@arco.com | Password1234% |

 ## You need in the .env file.
-Place it in the directory
+Place it in the SAME directory with this README.md and docker-compose.yaml